 - No cuts on the body

-- Almost all patients maintain potency, which is common with other procedures
+- Almost all patients maintain potency, which is familiar with other procedures.

 Disadvantages of HIFU